You are here

 • Does a member of the court’s bar have to pay a renewal fee?

 Yes.
-A member must pay $15 to renew their membership during renewal periods, which occur every five years.
+A member must pay to renew their membership during renewal periods, which occur every five years.
+The amount is set by administrative order in advance of the renewal period.
 The next renewal period will begin June 1, 2025 and end August 31, 2025.
 A $50 late fee will apply if the renewal fee is paid between September 1, 2025 and September 30, 2025.
-If a member fails to pay the renewal fee and any late fee by September 30, 2025, the member must apply for re-admission and pay a $203 initial application fee.
+If a member fails to pay the renewal fee and any late fee by September 30, 2025, the member must apply for re-admission and pay a $224 initial application fee.

 • Where is the clerk's office?